Phy-Q as a measure for physical reasoning intelligence: Methods

-\item \textbf{Relational Deep Q-network}: The relational agent consists of the relational module \cite{Zambaldi2018RelationalDR} that was build on top of the deep Q-network.
-The aim of this agent is to generalize over the presented templates/events by using the structured perception and relational reasoning.
+\item \textbf{Relational Deep Q-network}: The relational agent consists of the relational module \cite{Zambaldi2018RelationalDR} that was built on top of the deep Q-network.
+The aim of this agent is to generalize over the presented templates/events by using structured perception and relational reasoning.
 In our experiments, we wanted to test if the relational agent would be able to learn the important relations between the objects that could be generalized to other templates or events.
 We have tested the agent with symbolic and image input types and refer to them as Relational-symbolic and Relational-image agents respectively.
-For the image agent we use ResNet-18 as the feature extractor and feed its output to the Multi-head dot product attention module (MHDPA) \cite{Zambaldi2018RelationalDR}.
-The output of the MHDPA is then used to compute the policy.
-For the symbolic agent, the setting is similar to the symbolic DQN agent except that the output of the convolutional layer is passed to the relational module.

 \end{itemize}

 \paragraph{Heuristic Agents:}

 The heuristic agents are based on hard-coded strategic physical rules designed by the developers.
 We included four heuristic agents from AIBIRDS competition.
 We compare heuristic agents' performance on our testbed with the generalization performance of the baseline learning agents.